jmavila/safe_pool/README.md

 your code, buy more memory or both of them.
 Even, you could think about switching to paralelize your tasks using some of the nice libraries out there as Celery or ZeroMQ.

-So, this were my mains goals with this patch:
+So, these are my main goals with this patch:

 - 1) Locate the core reason of the hung.
 The current thread responsible of updating the results gets frozen because there's a critical section around a shared result variable `number_left` (See the `MapResult` class in the original multiprocessing code).
 This threads expect this number to be zero in order to notify the workers to finish and join to the main thread.
 The fix is as simple as decrementing that variable whenever a worker dies from the workers handling pool.
-This makes sense because the results threads has no other way to know some woker was killed.
+This makes sense because the results threads has no other way to know some workers were killed.

 - 2) Subclassing the original `Pool` class with a new `SafePool` that will not hang even if children processes are sacrified.
  (FYI: subclassing allowed me to write less than 10 lines of real changes comparing with the former Pool class!).